UMaine 4-H Camp at Bryant Pond

 The University of Maine 4-H Camp & Learning Center at Bryant Pond provides exciting summer camp sessions based on Maine’s natural heritage and traditional activities.
 The camp is nestled on over 170 acres of woodlands and fields with about one-half mile of shoreline on Lake Christopher in the mountains of western Maine.

-- High and low ropes course
+- High and low ropes course (Land and water ziplines)

 - Indoor climbing wall

 - Hiking trails